 - Leadership demonstrates managerial responsibility and actively assists staff in identifying and acquiring resources.

 - School-level leadership allocates a time for core contents as well as additional learning time for students who haven’t mastered the content.
-Children with exceptionalities are given time for extended learning.
+All children with particular needs are given chances for extended learning.

 - Leadership limits interruptions to instructional time.

 - There is sustained support for professional development including coaching and mentoring.

 - Leadership uses a systematic process for formal and informal monitoring of the effectiveness of teachers, instruction, and assessment information.

 - There is a process for monitoring the use of instructional time and addressing problems as they arise.

 3. Analyze Current Practice

 Use current data, both quantitative and qualitative, to determine areas of relative strength and weaknesses under the school’s current practices.